AN/UYK-20

-The AN/UYK-20 "Data Processing Set" was a ruggedized small computer manufactured by Univac and used by the United States Navy for small and medium-sized shipboard and shore systems built in the 1970s.
+The AN/UYK-20 Data Processing Set was a ruggedized small computer manufactured by Univac and used by the United States Navy for small and medium-sized shipboard and shore systems built in the 1970s.
 It featured non-volatile magnetic core memory and was housed in a heavy-duty metal cube-shaped box which was designed to fit through a 25-inch circular hatch.

 In 1972, in response to the proliferation of small computer types in the Navy's inventory, the Chief of Naval Material mandated the use of the AN/UYK-20(V) in systems requiring a small digital processor.
 In March 1974 the AN/UYK-20 received service approval and by late 1974 they were in use in the development of tactical systems.

 Programmers and operators colloquially referred to this computer as the "Yuck Twenty."

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/UYK-20" designation represents the 20th design of an Army-Navy electronic device for general utility data processing computing equipment.
+The JETDS system also now is used to name all Department of Defense electronic systems.

 Technical

 In addition to various uses throughout the fleet, the system was used to train the U.S. Navy's Data Systems Technicians (DS) on digital computer theory and application.
 The 9-month course had 4 phases and phase 3 was UYK-20.
 Phase 3 was broken into the following sections: